domagoj-nadramija/mqtt-two-way/MQTT blog.md

 ### Topics

 A crucial aspect of the message flow are topics, which, as previously mentioned, the broker uses to filter messages.
-Topics are simply an UTF-8 string which consists of one or more topic levels which are separated by a forward slash.
+Topics are simply a UTF-8 string which consists of one or more topic levels which are separated by a forward slash.
 MQTT topics are very lightweight, meaning we can easily have millions of them, and they do not require initialization before publishing or subscribing to them.

 ![topic basics](https://i.postimg.cc/9fHC45nw/topics-basics.png)